Droplet Breakup Against an Isolated Obstacle: Introduction

 \section{Introduction}

 Droplet formation is key to mixing two immiscible liquids to form an emulsion,\cite{bibette99} spread of some transmissible diseases via airborne droplets,\cite{poon20} and inkjet printing.\cite{tabeling10} Furthermore, microfluidic devices are used to form droplets for lab-on-a-chip applications.\cite{selimovic10} Making droplets often involves starting with two liquids, adding energy by shaking, stirring, or otherwise flowing the two liquids, and thus mixing the fluids into large droplets of one fluid mixed into the other.
-Previous work has studied how further processes cause large droplets to break into smaller droplets.
-The simplest case is simply an isolated droplet in a shear flow.\cite{Janssen1994} The surface tension of the droplet tries to minimize its surface area, and thus acts to maintain a spherical shape.
+Previous work has studied how fluid flow patterns at the individual droplet scale cause large droplets to break into smaller droplets.
+The simplest case is an isolated droplet in a shear flow.\cite{Janssen1994} The surface tension of the droplet tries to minimize its surface area, and thus acts to maintain a spherical shape.
 Competing with surface tension, viscous stresses caused by the fluid shear flow try to stretch the droplet.
 For sufficiently fast flows, these viscous forces make the droplets deform or even tear themselves apart into smaller droplets.
-One way to quantify the relative strengths of the surface tension forces and the viscous forces is the nondimensional capillary number,
+The capillary number is a dimensionless parameter that measures the ratio of viscous forces to surface tension forces

-which gives the ratio of the viscous stresses to the surface tension $\gamma$, where the viscous stresses are quantified by continuous phase viscosity $\mu$ and a characteristic flow velocity $v$.
-For $\mathrm{Ca} > \mathrm{Ca}_c$, droplet breakup occurs, where the critical value $\mathrm{Ca}_c$ depends on the specific details of the fluid flow.
-Prior work has studied droplet breakup in relatively simple microfluidic geometries, for example, in T-junctions,\cite{Stone2013,cheng_prediction_2018,fu_dynamics_2011} constrictions where droplets drip from a nozzle,\cite{Utada2007}, and narrow channels with an obstacle in the middle where the droplet wraps around both sides of the obstacle and then breaks.\cite{protiere_droplet_2010} In these prior experiments, at large Ca viscous effects dominate causing increased droplet breakup.
+where $\gamma$ is the surface tension and the viscous forces are quantified by the continuous phase dynamic viscosity $\mu$ and a characteristic flow velocity $v$.
+For $\mathrm{Ca} > \mathrm{Ca}_c$, droplet breakup occurs, where the critical value $\mathrm{Ca}_c$ depends on the specific geometry of the fluid flow.\cite{Janssen1994,link_geometrically_2004,fu_dynamics_2011} Prior work has studied droplet breakup in relatively simple microfluidic geometries, for example, in T-junctions,\cite{link_geometrically_2004,cheng_prediction_2018,fu_dynamics_2011,wankawala_experimental_2023,wankawala_enhanced_nodate,tiribocchi_shapes_2023, Wankawala2025EPL} constrictions where droplets drip from a nozzle,\cite{Utada2007} and narrow channels with an obstacle in the middle where the droplet wraps around both sides of the obstacle and then breaks.\cite{protiere_droplet_2010} In these prior experiments, at large Ca viscous effects dominate causing increased droplet breakup.
 At small Ca, the droplets can deform, but they do not breakup.

 Droplet breakup is less understood in more complex geometries, such as porous media.
 The flow of two immiscible fluids through porous media is important for numerous applications, such as petroleum extraction, \cite{Betancur_2024,Durlofsky2005} pharmaceutical manufacturing,\cite{Saitoh2008,Browne2024} and agricultural and food production.\cite{schroen_droplet_2021} Droplets moving through porous media are also crucial for understanding the flow of groundwater pollutants, such as PFAS.\cite{chen_porescale_2023,Liu2021} One key feature of porous media is that droplets can be found in channels larger than their diameter, allowing them to assume complex shapes not observed in more confined geometries.